 The rate your lender gives you is usually their best and final offer.
 Plus, there’s not going to be any haggling with the price of the car, using the loan as a bargaining chip as they are secured separately.

 Which is the best option?

-Carloans.com.au can essentially eliminate both of the cons associated with car loans - the running around, and the negotiation parts.
-We work with multiple lenders to secure the best rate for you, which eliminates you running around.
+Carloans.com.au can essentially eliminate both of the cons associated with dealership finance and car loans - the running around, and the negotiation parts.
+Our car loan brokers work with multiple lenders to secure the best rate for you, which eliminates you running around.